Schiller Monument (Berlin)

 Is photography allowed?

-Yes, photography is allowed at the Schiller Monument, and the fountain provides an excellent backdrop for capturing memorable images.
+Yes, photography is permitted at the monument, making it a great spot for capturing memorable images.

 Are there guided tours?